e6Hub/app/README.md

 * [Changelog](https://github.com/e6Hub/app/blob/master/CHANGELOG.md#changelog)

 ## 🌟 Features
-* Fetch, list (save temporally on your session) and download posts and polls
+* Fetch, list (save temporally on your session) and download posts and pools
 * SWF support (see [FAQ](#-faq) for how to enable it)
 * Webm support
 * Third party plugins support